-1.2.2 The current policy does not permit advertising on the rear screen of any licensed vehicle, nor does it permit any form of advertising inside the vehicle.
+1.2.3 The current policy does not permit advertising on the rear screen of any licensed vehicle.
 A copy of the current Conditions of Licence is attached at Appendix 1 of this report.

-1.3 Proposed Changes to Proprietors' Licence Conditions Advertising on Rear Screen of Vehicles
+1.3 Proposed Change to Proprietors' Licence Conditions

-- 1.3.1 Enquiries have been received from a number of proprietors of minibuses to consider extending the advertising on a licensed hackney carriage or private hire vehicle to include the rear screen of their vehicles. - 1.3.2 In support of these requests reference has been made to a previous Committee decision on 31st January 2014 to permit advertising on the rear tailgate glass of a Mercedes Vito minibus.
-On that occasion Committee resolved, as part of an appeal relating to the seating in the vehicle, to permit the private hire company name and telephone number to be displayed on the rear screen. - 1.3.3 In this instance the advertising that was applied to the rear screen was a perforated film which allowed sufficient light through to meet the Authority's policy on minimum light transmittance (34%). - 1.3.4 Having regard to these enquiries and Committee's decision on 31st January 2014, Committee is now asked to consider a request to carry out consultation with regard to extending advertising on licensed vehicles to include the rear screen as described above.

-If Committee is minded to approve the request for consultation, example questions that could be set in the consultation are set out below:

-- 1. Should the Authority permit advertising on any area of the rear screen of hackney carriages, for example the whole of the screen or a part of it? - 2.
+- 1.3.1 Enquiries have been received from a number of proprietors of minibuses to consider extending the advertising on a licensed hackney carriage or private hire vehicle to include the rear screen of their vehicles. - 1.3.2 In support of these requests reference has been made to a previous Committee decision on 31 January 2014 to permit advertising on the rear tailgate glass of a Mercedes Vito minibus.
+On that occasion Committee resolved, as part of an appeal relating to the seating in the vehicle, to permit the private hire company name and telephone number to be displayed on the rear screen. - 1.3.3 In this instance the advertising that was applied to the rear screen was a perforated film which allowed sufficient light through to meet the Authority's policy on minimum light transmittance (34%). - 1.3.4 Having regard to these enquiries Committee is now requested to consider a request to carry out consultation with regard to extending advertising on licensed vehicles to include the rear screen as described above. - 1.3.5 If Committee is minded to approve the request for consultation, example questions that could be set in the consultation are set out below: - 1.
+Should the Authority permit advertising on any area of the rear screen of hackney carriages, for example the whole of the screen or a part of it? - 2.
 Should the Authority permit advertising on any area of the rear screen of private hire vehicles for example the whole of the screen or a part of it? - 3.
-If advertising is permitted on any vehicles should it be restricted to minibuses or
+If advertising is permitted on any vehicles should it be restricted to minibuses or should it also apply to saloon type vehicles? - 4.
+If advertising is permitted should the material used be of a two-way perforated film type? - 1.3.6 If Committee approves consultation on the proposed amendment to the Licence conditions there will be a short consultation, over, for example six weeks, involving both the general public and the trade.